tvand7093/Ebay.js/README.md

 4. Make sure you have mysql installed and configured on your machine.
 See this [how-to](https://www.linode.com/docs/databases/mysql/install-mysql-on-ubuntu-14-04) for installing and configuring mysql on Ubuntu.
 5. Run the the server by calling `node .`.

+### Debugging
+Node ships with its own debugger.
+The debugger it uses is similar to that of GDB.
+In order to use it, simply run `node debug .` rather than the `node .`.
+This will allow you to break, continue, pause, stop, etc anywhere in the code.
+Specifically, use the `debugger` keyword anywhere you want to create a breakpoint.
+For a more detailed listing of commands and examples, see the [Node Debugging Documentation](https://nodejs.org/api/debugger.html#debugger_info).

 ### Running the tests
 First off, make sure you have Jasmine installed before you continue on by running the following command: `npm install -g jasmine`.
 Then, to run the currently built tests, just run the following command: `npm test`.